 These gentle sitting exercises can be done at home and will help improve your mobility and prevent falls.

-Do not worry if you have not done much exercise for a while, these seated exercises are gentle and easy to follow.
+If you have not done much exercise for a while, these seated exercises are gentle and easy to follow.
+If you’re not sure if they’re suitable for you, check with a GP or a health professional involved with your care.

 For these exercises, choose a solid, stable chair that does not have wheels.